LoukaNoves/Backpy/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to Backpy

-Thank you for considering contributing to **[Your Project Name]**!
+Thank you for considering contributing to **Backpy**!
 We welcome all contributions, whether it's bug fixes, feature requests, documentation improvements, or other forms of participation.

 ## How to Contribute